gilangkurniiawant/GameeHack/README.md

 # Gamee Hack
 This will hack your score on Gamee Telegram bot
+This script works for any games on Gamee Bot.

 ## How to use
 1. Install php on your device.